-- The Agent API allows the development of own plug-ins and thus the extension of the OpenLM Agent functionality.
+- The Agent API enables the development of own plugins and thus the extension of the functionality of the OpenLM Agent.

 This functionality of the OpenLM EasyAdmin interface allows an authorised person to manually create and manage user groups.
 The group information is then available for evaluations, the OpenLM Option File Management or OpenLM Group Usage.

-OpenLM Broker is a standalone software component that collects usage information and log information from the license management system to be monitored and transmits it to OpenLM Server to obtain additional information about the usage of the licenses.
-OpenLM Broker is platform-independent, developed in Java and is installed in the same environment as the license management system to be monitored.
+OpenLM Broker is a stand-alone software component that collects usage and log information from the licence management system to be monitored and transmits it to OpenLM Server to obtain additional information about the use of the licences.
+OpenLM Broker is developed platform-independently in Java and is installed in the same environment as the licence management system to be monitored.
 The OpenLM Broker supports FLEXlm, FLEXnet, IBM LUM, Sentinel RMS, RLM, LM-X, DSLS and others and offers the following functions:

 - License usage information

 - Improved communication with OpenLM Server when access to remote systems is restricted